stevenleeg/geemusic/README.md

 Play the latest album by Run The Jewels
 Skip to the 3rd song in this album
 Play the third track off of In Rainbows
-Play some music (for the I'm Feeling Lucky station) Play a station for bedtime
+Play a station for bedtime
 Play a station for partying
 ```